Tim Haggard of My Bookkeeping Online gives his top 12 tips for start-ups looking to attract investment

 Also include a detailed list of assumptions in an Appendix at the back of your business plan.
 They provide clarity for the investor, while compiling them forces you into necessary detail of thought.
 Responses to each assumption must be well thought out and therefore defendable when quizzed by a potential investor.

-6 Spend enough time on your financial forecasts.
+- Spend enough time on your financial forecasts.
 Obviously, these will be set out in your business plan.
 Otherwise, they should be set out professionally in a spreadsheet such as Excel.
-A very least, you will need a profit and loss account, balance sheet and cashflow statement.
-If you are seeking a modest amount of money, you might get away with just a cashflow statement.
+A very least, you will need a profit and loss account, balance sheet and cash flow statement.
+If you are seeking a modest amount of money, you might get away with just a cash flow statement.
 Do a month-by-month forecast for at least the first year.
 It enables you to factor in any seasonality.
-Also include detailed annual forecasts for year two and three.
+Also include detailed annual forecasts for years two and three.

 - Always ask for enough money.
 Investors will want to know you won’t be back asking for more cash in a few months’ time.
 You must be able to show you have assessed your finances and circumstances properly by accurately working out your investment needs.